 Variations and Add-ins

 Once you've mastered the basic luffa with eggs recipe, countless variations await.
 These simple additions transform the dish while maintaining its quick-cooking, budget-friendly appeal.
+For more inspiration, explore quick stir fry dishes that pair well with luffa.

 Protein Additions